gracenng/Alz-Prod/README.md

 We used Azure's Face API to help with this.
 To increase safety, we used the Google Map API with pre-set home location, with one click, they will be shown the way home.

-#### Our primary goal is to provide enable individuals, with Alzheimer's, with what they need to become more integrated in society!
+#### Our primary goal is to provide enable individuals, with Alzheimer's, with what they need to become more integrated in society.

 # Setup & Installation